 For more information, email: Ruby@freedomlodge.org

 Brainspotting© is a powerful, focused treatment method developed by Dr. David Grand that works by identifying, processing and releasing core neurophysiological sources of emotional/body pain, trauma, dissociation and a variety of other challenging symptoms.
 Generational Brainspotting (GBSP) combines Brainspotting© with Somatic Archaeology©, a trans-generational healing model developed by Dr. Ruby Gibson.
 GBSP is indicated specifically to provide healing for seven generations of inherited familial and cultural patterns.
 Our focus is on developing positive aspects of inheritance, and reducing traumatic aspects, such as adverse childhood experiences, domestic and sexual abuse, addiction, anxiety, despair, grief, depression, attachment issues, survival coping mechanisms, stress biasing, adoption, war related trauma, genocide, ethnocide, immigration, and removal from traditional homelands.
 GBSP is a weekend training, provides 21 CEU’s, and is very effective.
 Prerequisite: Brainspotting Phase 1.
-There is a fee for this training, with a 50% discount for Tribal Members.

 For more information, email Dr. Ruby Gibson at: